Leading effective field theory corrections to the Kerr metric at all spins: Supplemental Material

-where $T_k$ denotes the $k^{\rm th}$ order Chebyshev polynomial, the coefficients of the expansion are known as \emph{spectral coefficients}, $N_x$ and $N_y$ are the spectral resolutions in $x$ and $y$, respectively, and we have defined the coordinates $x=1-2r_h/r$, and $y=\cos \theta$, which are adapted to the numerical method.
+which are adapted to the numerical method.
 Their ranges are $x,y\in [-1,1]$.
 With these spectral series, the functions have definite parity, and allow us to consider only the range $y\in [0,1]$.
-In the following, we outline the procedure for one of the parity sectors, noting that the treatment of the other sector is entirely analogous.
+In the following, we outline the procedure for one of the parity sectors, noting that the treatment of the other sector is analogous.

 The left-hand-side of the perturbed Einstein equations \eqref{eq:field_eqs_pert} has four independent components, which we take to be the $(tt)$, $(rr)$, $(\theta \theta)$ and $(t\varphi)$ components.
 After employing the spectral series, these field equations depend on $x$ and $y$, and have $4 \times N_x \times N_y$ unknowns corresponding to the spectral coefficients.
 The right-hand-side consists of a source term that depends solely on $x$ and $y$.
 To close the system, the number of equations must match the number of unknown spectral coefficients.
-This is achieved by evaluating the four independent field equations at all combinations of collocation points given by~\cite{Boyd}
+This is achieved by evaluating the four independent field equations at all combinations of collocation points given by

 forming a two-dimensional grid with $N_x\times N_y$ points.
 The grid in $y$ does not include the boundary points $y=0$ and $y=1$, as no explicit boundary conditions are required there.
 The spectral series automatically captures the correct behaviour of the metric functions at these boundaries.
 In contrast, the grid in $x$ includes one boundary point, $x=1$, corresponding to spatial infinity, where the boundary conditions given in Eq.~\eqref{eq:bcs} are imposed (instead of evaluating the differential equations at that point).
 Although the field equations are second-order, no boundary conditions need to be applied at $x=-1$.
 This can be understood as follows: the general solution to the field equations can be decomposed into a homogeneous and a particular part, with the boundary conditions fixing the homogeneous component, which depends on two integration constants.
 The conditions in Eq.~\eqref{eq:bcs} select the homogeneous solution that ensures asymptotic flatness and preserves the physical interpretation of $M$ and $a$.
 The remaining terms in the homogeneous solution are non-regular at the horizon, exhibiting, for instance, divergent derivatives there~\cite{Cano:2019ore,Lam:2025fzi}.
 Since the spectral series in Eq.~\eqref{eq:spectral_series} are, by construction, regular at the horizon, they inherently exclude these non-regular contributions.